Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 - **Smote.py**: Addresses class imbalance using SMOTE to enhance model performance.
 Loads the encoded data, splits it into training and testing sets, applies SMOTE to balance classes, and saves the adjusted data.

 # Stats Gen
+- **data_schema_statistics_generation.py**: Loads data from CSV file into a DataFrame and splits the data into training(60%), evaluation(20%), and serving(20%) datasets.
+Creates descriptive statistics for the training and serving datasets to understand data distribution and identify potential anomalies.
+Infers a training schema and serving schema(excluding the target variable Y) from the training statistics and saves it in .pbtxt format.
+The data stored in .pkl file to be used for preprocessing.

 # Email Alerts